 Folks about Manchester, England, are sure there is a serial killer afoot right now who is craftily concealing his brutal hand at murder by tossing his victims into the elaborate canal system of this enormous industrial English city.
 GMP (Greater Manchester Police) have said no. Other criminologists disagree.
-With 84 bodies found throughout the canal system over the last decade or so, probability just seems to scream that some must be murders, and from there is it natural to assume that some are the victims of a single serial killer with some horrid ulterior motive for killing his victims and wanting to make it look like accidental drowning.
+With 84 bodies found throughout the canal system over the last decade or so, probability just seems to scream that some must be murders.
+From there it is natural to assume that some are the victims of a single serial killer with some horrid ulterior motive for killing his victims and wanting to make it look like accidental drowning.

-Locally, the rugged Manchester citizens have dubbed this hypothetical killer the “Pusher.”
+Locally, the rugged Manchester citizens have dubbed this hypothetical killer the “Pusher” because he is viewed as pushing them in the canals.
 If he is real, however, his MO is probably far more complex than just pushing drunks into the canals and then allowing them to conveniently drown rather than shout for help.

 Very little information is in the public realm.
 The lurid nightlife of the gay district of Manchester which seems to be the epicenter of the deaths has been documented most visually by “Curiosity” on his YouTube Channel.

 But where are the details?
 The postmortems?
 Clues that chloroform may have been used?
 Signs of struggle?
-There are no logistics in any of the theories.
+There are no logistics in any of the theories as to how and why this is being done, if it is murder.

 Thrill killers kill for thrill.
 That’s not meant to be a stupid Facebook meme.
+It is a basic truth we must confront.
 What thrill is there is going up to a drunken partier and then tossing him into the canal?
 There seems to be little thrill.
+Another motive must be posited.
 This has inspired the theory that the killer hates gays, who seem to be the majority of victims.
-But it is also true that water destroys the clues.
+But it is also true that water destroys a lot of clues.
 Are the victims rather being taken somewhere else for some more elaborate death and then their bodies thrown into the canals in order to destroy all the evidence and hide the deaths as “accidental drowning”?

 Yes, the victims are almost always a man.
-Women don’t seem to get as drunk and fall into the canals, if the police theory is correct.
+Women don’t seem to get as drunk and fall into the canals, if the police theory is correct that these drowned Manchester citizens are merely clumsy drunks.
 Their theory is that since most of these victims were last seen in a bar somewhere, then later walking away alone or with somebody else, that they simply got drunker somewhere else and eventually strolling along the dingy and utilitarian canals in the early morning hours just stumbled and fell in.
 Clearly only men get that stuporous, if the theory is to be accepted as fact.

 But this is just all generality.
 Each opposite pole of reasoning– GMP and those who believe there is a Manchester Pusher– base their theories on the most broad generalities.
 We need details, details, details, from the last known bar the victim was in, what they drank, who they were seen with, then the details of the location where they were found along the canal, then the postmortem details.
 The devil is in the details.